 Introduction to Create a Decision Tree

-With the recent rapid growth of the amount of data generated by information systems, to handle large data sets, there is a dominant need for the decision tree to reduce computation complexity.
-A decision tree can be considered the most important approach for representing classifiers.
+With the recent rapid growth of the amount of data generated by information systems to handle large data sets, there is a dominant need for the decision tree to reduce computation complexity.
+Therefore, a decision tree can be considered the most important approach for representing classifiers.
 In other words, we can say the data are structured using a divide and conquer strategy. up to know we have only explored.
 A decision tree is structured as a framework to accurate the values and probability of outcomes decisions from each level of the node, helping decision-makers to choose correct predictions among the various inappropriate data.

 In this article, you will walk through how to create a decision tree based on sample data in a simple way.